 I have had bad experiences previously with therapists.
 What makes Janette so different?

 I love this question.
-So in the movie Late Night, Emma Thompson‘s character brilliantly says.
+So, in the movie Late Night, Emma Thompson‘s character brilliantly says.
 “I hope to earn the privilege of your time.”
 That’s essentially how I feel about being someone’s therapist...
 I hope to gain your trust and confidence throughout our time together.
-I know it won’t happen overnight, especially if you have had a negative experience prior to seeing me.
-I understand the risk to be vulnerable with a stranger is tremendous.
-I know plenty of people, myself included, that have had negative experiences with therapists.
+I know it won’t happen overnight, especially if you have had a negative experience before seeing me.
+I understand that the risk of being vulnerable with a stranger is tremendous.
+I know plenty of people, myself included that have had negative experiences with therapists.
 It’s such a pain and so disappointing!
 You worked up the courage and energy to finally talk to someone, filled out the forms, made space in your schedule, and BAM!
 They suck...
-Okay, well they probably don’t suck but they aren’t a good fit for you, which is a BIG DEAL.
+Okay, well, they probably don’t suck, but they aren’t a good fit for you, which is a BIG DEAL.
 I purposely make time to evaluate if you feel comfortable with me as your therapist.
-At the end of sessions, particularly with new clients, I check in to see how things are going on your side.
-How the therapy itself is working for you.
+At the end of sessions, particularly with new clients, I check in to see how things are going on your side and how the therapy is working for you.
 I ask for feedback and inquire about questions you may have regarding our session or work together.
 If I’m not a good fit for you, that’s completely okay.
 I am not for everyone.
-This is something we can definitely talk about so I can try to point you in the right direction of someone who can support you the way you need.
+We can definitely talk about this so I can try to point you in the right direction of someone who can support you the way you need.